 Designing and writing the doctoral dissertation proposal.
 Graded S/U. Spring only.
+Registering for this title indicates full-time status.

 Advanced Internship: (Topic)

 Under supervision of a faculty member in leadership area.
 Student interns in responsible positions with specialists/administrators in cooperating institutions, school systems, or agencies.
 Permission of instructor required.
 Graded S/U.